ldipotetjob/genomixcloud.bioinformatic/README.md

 1. Spades

-Every bioinformatic tool contain a section that gives you tips and recommendation about how to address this image to run the tool on AWS environment
+Each bioinformatics tool contain a section that gives you tips and recommendation about how to address this image to run the tool on AWS environment